5 Competitor’s Analysis Framework for Effective Analysis

 • You can also use this technique when you want to compare your profit margin to theirs.

-How to perform Strategic Group Analysis?
+How to perform strategic group analysis?

-1. Establish your value proportion
+1. Establish your value proportion by clearly defining your product and service.

-2. Define your target market
+2. Define your target market outlining specific segments you wish to serve.

-4. Verify your revenue streams
+4. Verify your revenue streams and the effectiveness of these channels.

-5. Accordingly, find your competition
+5. Accordingly, find your competitors who target the same strategic group.

 Benefits of strategic group analysis

-4. Growth-Share Matrix
+4. Growth-Share matrix

 The growth-share matrix is an analysis framework that you can use to manage portfolios.

-When to use Growth-Share Matrix?
+When to use the Growth-Share matrix?

 • When you want to have a detailed idea of your and your competitors’ strength and weaknesses.

-How to perform Growth-Share Matrix?
+How to perform Growth-Share matrix?

 1. Divide your document into four quadrants.